sassoftware/sas-studio-custom-steps/HTTP Request/README.md

 **Note:** If you point at a json array the whole json array will be copied into the column.
 For the above structure if you point at ```result/0 | allinfo``` the value of column *allinfo* looks like this ```{"query": "U3 4AB", "result": null}```.

 ## Usage
+Use the HTTP Request step to enrich data in a table.
+The table country has a column country with different counties.
+Using the HTTP Request we enrich the country information with capital, language and continent information.
 ![](img/HTTPRequest.gif)

+For more example using the HTTP Request Step see here.